So you want to make millions of dollars selling online courses and digital products?

 - Security and updates is your responsibility since it’s a WordPress plugin.

-Gumroad is a surprisingly good platform for creating and selling all sorts of products, including courses.
-They are totally free to use but they do charge a hefty transaction fee.
+It’s a surprisingly good platform for creating and selling all sorts of products, including courses.
+They are totally free to use but they do charge a 10% transaction fee on all sales.

 Gumroad course features